andredespouys/portfolio-2023/content/articles/lvm/index.md

 ## What I’m developing 🤓

-Right now, I’m developing a “handmade” booking system for the company, a cottage rental in France that is on its way to modernize itself implementing multiple digital solutions for its costumers and for its own business operations, one of them being this project.
+Right now, I’m developing a “handmade” booking system for the company, a cottage rental in France that is on its way to modernize itself implementing multiple digital solutions for its customers and for its own business operations, one of them being this project.

-✅ Including a full responsive website using Wordpress Elementor and connecting it with the Google’s Workspace including (Google Drive, ‘Sheets, Docs, Mail, Forms, AppScript), I’m being able to create a Full Booking System that:
+✅ Including a full responsive website using Wordpress Elementor and connecting it with Google’s Workspace including (Google Drive, ‘Sheets, Docs, Mail, Forms, AppScript), I’m being able to create a Full Booking System that:

-✅ Filters costumers booking requests from the websites booking form.
+✅ Filters customers booking requests from the websites booking form.

-✅ Generates a Sheets Entry for its future curation and the managers analys of client viability, availabiliities, etc.
+✅ Generates a Sheets Entry for its future curation and the managers analysis of client viability, availabilities, etc.

-✅ If the booking is validated, generates the event ion Google Calendar for future synchronisation with third-party organizations such as AirBnb and Booking using the iCal API.
+✅ If the booking is validated, generates the event on Google Calendar for future synchronisation with third-party organizations such as AirBnb and Booking using the iCal API.

-✅ And also creates the contract using the legal team’s Terms & Conditions and a Google Doc Template to then send to the client
+✅ And also, creates the contract using the legal team’s Terms & Conditions and a Google Doc Template to then send to the client

 ![iPhone Mockup of Le Vieux Monastère Website ](../../images/lvm-mobile.png "Mockup created with Figma.")